vigneshkrish7/proto-java_hcp_bluegreen/readme.txt

 2a.
 Prerequisites and Import Steps (for Eclipse projects)

-(1) As a prerequisite you will need to install the SAP Cloud Platform Tools for Java (Eclipse).
+(1) As a prerequisite you will need to install the SAP HANA Cloud Platform Tools for Java (Eclipse).
 For more information about installing and configuring these tools, see https://tools.hana.ondemand.com.

 (2) As a prerequisite you will have to create a server runtime environment called "Java Web Tomcat 7".